fasihgithub/InventoryManagementSystem/README.md

+# here is my video explaining this project

 Inventory Management System (C# Windows Forms)
 The Inventory Management System is a Windows Forms application built using C# that leverages database concepts for efficient inventory control.
 This system provides an intuitive user interface to manage inventory, track stock levels, and perform various operations seamlessly.